noura1993/w12d2_java_polymorphism_lab/src/brief.md

 <hr>

 - Perhaps some of these cards could inherit from a `paymentCard.PaymentCard`?
-- In order to have the flexibility to charge, log transactions (via `ReportingSoftware`), and store a list of these different types of card there should be a `paymentCard.IChargeable` Interface that your classes `implement`
+- In order to have the flexibility to charge, log transactions (via `ReportingSoftware`), and store a list of these different types of card there should be a `paymentCard.ICharge` Interface that your classes `implement`
 - TDD a solution.
 Making a class diagram would be a useful planning exercise.

 <hr>